hungdv136/rio/README.md

 ## Introduction

 Rio is a declarative HTTP mocking library for unit test in Golang and HTTP/gPRC mock server for integration test.
-Using the same framework for both kind of tests can easily share stub definition schema/code between developers and testers
+Using the same framework for both kind of tests can help to share stub definition schema or codes between developers and testers easily.
+This framework is used for thousands of test cases in our systems since 2018

 ## Features